 - Explain that your not looking to engage in deep anal sex, but you would like to play around to see if other things in and around the anus feel good to her.
 (It’s highly possible that it will)

-- You can even attend a class or buy a book about anal sex to learn together.
+- You can even attend a class.
 Learning more about anal play with you will mostly likely greatly enhance her comfort level.

 - Purchase a beginners anal toy and anal lube.